 Blockchain Removes the Middleman

 Blockchain’s distributed ledger technology is a breakthrough.
 It allows two parties to transact with one another directly and securely, without the need for a middleman.
-It means faster, cheaper transactions that are more transparent and more secure.
+It means faster, cheaper transactions that are more transparent and more pros and cons of apple pay.
 It is an attractive proposition in today’s fast-paced world.

 Faster transactions – Because blockchain removes the need for third parties to verify transactions, it can dramatically speed up financial processes.

 Cheaper transactions- The removal of intermediaries decreases costs because no one needs to pay the middleman for their services.